Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Fragmentation reassembly process and volume evolution

 Situations of this type recur in all subsequent cases.
 It is therefore useful to introduce a specific terminology: a pair of towers that either \emph{appear} to be, or are \emph{actually} constructed from the same building blocks, but differ in their overall geometry and volume, are referred to as \textbf{conjugate towers}.

-If no energetic preference is associated with either configuration, both may occur with comparable probability despite their different volumes.
-In this sense, the two configurations may be viewed as distinct ``geometric phases,” one denser than the other.
+Within the purely geometric framework of the present model, if no energetic preference is associated with either configuration, both may occur with comparable probability despite their different volumes.
+In this sense, the two configurations may be viewed as distinct `geometric phases', one denser than the other.